-At Serrano Heights Academy we offer Infant/tToddler care, potty training, day care and after school care for ages 5-10.
+At Serrano Heights Academy we offer Infant/Toddler Care, Potty Training, Preschool, Day Care and After School Care for ages 5-10.
 During the course of a normal day, the following areas of learning are designed to satisfy the child's desire to gain knowledge of independence, concentration, coordination, organization and exploration.

 Practical life exercises help the children adapt to their environment and care for themselves, thus enabling the child to develop independence.
 Examples of these exercises include tasks such as buttoning, which teaches them to take care of themselves, and clean up responsibilities after lunch time, which teaches them to take care of the environment.